-- Children in state custody who can return to the community safely should be sent home. - The following mechanisms can be used to assist in identifying people to evacuate: - Pardons, furloughs, geriatric parole, medical furlough, (traditional) temporary release (sheriff authority), parole, good time parole supervision and the temporary expedited DPS&C review panel (referenced above) sufficient to enable social distancing (see Appendix H). - Existing and Pardon Board approved applications for clemency can be signed by the Governor . - Mandate every facility to create and keep up to date a list of medically vulnerable incarcerated people within the facility for possible release. - Provide all people leaving incarceration with up-to-date, medically accurate information about safe re-entry - Collaborate with Medicaid MCOs to provide case management to all people leaving incarceration who become enrolled in the Medicaid through the Medicaid pre-release enrollment program.
+- Children in state custody who can return to the community safely should be sent home. - Pardons, furloughs, geriatric parole, medical furlough, (traditional) temporary release (sheriff authority), parole, good time parole supervision and the temporary expedited DPS&C review panel (referenced above) should all be used to decrease the overall population by at least half (see Appendix H). - 160+ Pardon Board approved applications for clemency should be immediately signed by the Governor, as they have already been vetted through the pardon process. - Mandate every facility to create and keep up to date a list of medically vulnerable incarcerated people within the facility for possible release. - Provide all people leaving incarceration with up-to-date, medically accurate information about safe re-entry - Collaborate with Medicaid MCOs to provide case management to all people leaving incarceration who become enrolled in the Medicaid through the Medicaid pre-release enrollment program.
 In addition to Medicaid enrollment, ensure appropriate linkage to care for people who are re-entering into community through appropriate referrals to health care providers to ensure people do not fall out of care, including but not limited to telehealth visit to Medicaid provider and ensuring referral monitoring and follow-up. - Formerly incarcerated people should lead re-entry efforts for any person released.